somework/cqrs/docs/reference.md

 per-message override – is delivered to the transport consumed by your workers.
 This keeps the CQRS facades consistent with the Messenger routing you already use for explicit async dispatch calls.
+Additionally, define the Messenger bus ids that back asynchronous dispatch (for example `messenger.bus.commands_async` or `messenger.bus.events_async`).
+The extension fails fast during container compilation if `dispatch_modes` resolve to `async` while the relevant async bus id remains `null`, ensuring you register the transport before deploying.

 ## Handler registry service